arab07/instaflow/README.md

 ### Features in Script?

-- This tool login using new Instagram account Cookies.
+- This tool login using new Instagram account cookies.
 - The secure feature for Instagram accounts cracked.
 - Very fast dump speed.
+- Mass report target Instagram account feature.
 - Multiple crack methods and works well.
-- Random user-agents.
-- Mass report target Instagram account feature.
+- Generates a random user-agent.
+- Complete data forms to avoid spam and errors.
 - Features to get followers, comments, likes and story views.

 ### Works In Terminal?